-A time condition is a function of time that "asserts" a Boolean value.
-At any given time, a time condition has a value of true or false.
-This value automatically changes over time according to a defined schedule.
-Within the context of a logical expression, a brain responds to changes in the value of a time condition as if it were explicitly asserted.
-In other words, the firing of rules can be scheduled.
+A time condition is a function of time that produces a Boolean value that automatically changes over time according to a defined schedule.
+The rule engine responds to changes in the value of a time condition as if it were explicitly asserted.
+This enables the firing of rules based on a schedule.